-The Edinburgh Kiltwalk will return to the Capital, and with 3 different distances, there’s an event to suit you.
+The Edinburgh Kiltwalk will return to the Scottish capital in 2020 - with 3 different distances, there’s an event to suit you!

 I need a place